Nexa Engineering

 "Design the follow-up path"...
 Absolutely.
 But who remembers ten days later?
 You?
 Your phone's reminder app?
 Is that really a system?

 What you learned is right—you don't doubt a word of it.
 But between theory and a working system runs a deep river.
 Still, you tried to cross it.
-Three times.
+Four times.

 1. You built it in Excel